 The emblematic 132 m (433 ft) Baroque spire of St. Michael's Church is completely covered in copper.
-For centuries, this prominent feature of the city's skyline has been a landfall mark for ships sailing up the Elbe river.
+This prominent feature of the city's skyline has been a landfall mark for ships sailing up the Elbe river for centuries.
 Relatively simple outside yet surprisingly opulent inside, the church features a large bronze statue above its main entrance showing Archangel Michael conquering the devil.
 Be sure to enter the crypt, which has an exhibit narrating the city's long history.
-Try to plan your visit for a sunny day for the best views from the church's tower.
-You'll find easy access by stairs or elevator.
-This city landmark hosts frequent concerts and other cultural events.
+Plan your visit for a sunny day for the best views from the church's tower.
+You'll find easy access by stairs or elevators.
+This city landmark hosts frequent concerts and other cultural events..

 23. The only fair venue surrounded by the fascination of Hamburg

-Hamburg’s growing importance as a technology powerhouse, a media hub, and a hotbed of innovation is reflected in the exhibition program of Hamburg Messe und Congress.
+Hamburg’s growing importance as a technology powerhouse, a media hub, and a hotbed of innovation is reflected in the exhibition program of Hamburg Messe and Congress.
 Today HMC attracts leading international trade fairs and has become a source of inspiration on many future-looking topics.
 Every year our state-of-the-art, the highly adaptable fair complex hosts more than 40 successful trade fairs and other events.
-Eleven exhibition halls covering 87,000 square meters as well as an outdoor area of 10,000 square meters offer plenty of space for magnificent gala events and intimate, exquisite gatherings alike.
+Eleven exhibition halls covering 87,000 square meters and an outdoor area of 10,000 square meters offer plenty of space for magnificent gala events and intimate, exquisite gatherings.
 Hamburg Messe – Showcasing the World.
 S-E-T-T does not only have allotments in hotels for all major Hamburg Fairs

 Get some inspiration for a Christmas Market Tour to Hamburg trip here